-1 hour of group and 1-2-1 coaching using club Cyclops bows.
+1 hour of group and one-to-one coaching using club Cyclops bows.

 Targets can be at normal height.
 Shooting distance not more than 20 yards from the shooting line.
 If outdoors, minimum overshoot of 50 yards.

 Arrow collection must be by club personnel only, not by participants.